Mykrowave/azure-architect-playbook/monitoring/AzureMonitor.md

 # Azure Monitor
 Provides a "centralized" place to manage Metrics, Diagnostics, and Logs across all pieces of your Infrastructure.
 Multiple Diagnostic settings can be applied to a single resource.
+There are many many monitoring solutions that can feed a Log Analytics workspace.
+The Azure Marketplace houses them all.

 ## Resource Diagnostic Setting
 Need to determine what diagnostics need to be collected AND where that data should be stored.